aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 | `contact`          | `Contact`      | A Contact object containing contact details of the organization or individuals maintaining the API.
 This may include fields such as name, URL, and email.                           |
 | `license_info`     | `License`      | A License object providing the license details for the API, typically including the name of the license and the URL to the full license text.                                       |

-To apply these customizations, you add additional parameters when exporting your OpenAPI specification:
+Include extra parameters when exporting your OpenAPI specification to apply these customizations:

 === "Customizing OpenAPI metadata"